 Presenting a clear business case for gender equality and women’s empowerment in agricultural supply chains, it will prove a useful guidance on gender mainstreaming to stakeholders involved in commodity-related projects.

 Do you want to learn more about gender mainstreaming?

 Have a look at the edited highlights of the Women’s Speak Their Truth gender roundtable, a women-led discussion panel focused on women underrepresentation in agricultural trade that took place at the Good Growth Conference in May 2019 in Lima and the Peruvian Amazon.

-The Roundtable was composed of the following industry leaders: Rini Indrayanti, SPOI Platform Manager of UNDP Indonesia; Jessica Donovan, Liberia Country director of Conservation International; Sandra Andraka, Fisheries Platform Coordinator at UNDP Costa Rica; Karin Kreider, Executive Director of ISEAL Alliance; Mónica Andrade, Environment Officer at UNDP Ecuador; Maike Moellers, Head of Programme of GiZ; Leisa Perch, International Gender and Environment Specialist at UN Women Caribbean; and Lise Melvin, Senior Programme Advisor of UNDP Green Commodities Programme and Good Growth Conference Lead.
+The Roundtable was composed of the following industry leaders: Rini Indrayanti, SPOI Platform Manager of UNDP Indonesia; Jessica Donovan, Liberia Country director of Conservation International; Sandra Andraka, Fisheries Platform Coordinator at UNDP Costa Rica; Karin Kreider, Executive Director of ISEAL Alliance; Mónica Andrade, Environment Officer at UNDP Ecuador; Maike Moellers, Head of Programme of GiZ; Leisa Perch, International Gender and Environment Specialist/Consultant; and Lise Melvin, Senior Programme Advisor of UNDP Green Commodities Programme and Good Growth Conference Lead.